MARTAdip/NumberGame/README.md

+## Small Exercise with React.
+Given one numbers array, i have to move these numbers in a new empty array, and replacing them back to the original array.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>